 - Hepatitis A is a virus that attacks the liver.

-- Hepatitis A is found in the stool (feces) of infected persons and is spread through contaminated food and water or through close contact with an infected person.
+- Hepatitis A is found in the stool (poop) of infected persons and is spread through contaminated (unsafe) food and water or through close contact with an infected person.

-- Symptoms of hepatitis A may include fatigue, fever, nausea and vomiting, loss of appetite, abdominal pain, dark urine, pale stools and jaundice (yellowing of the skin and eyes).
+- Signs of hepatitis A may include tiredness, fever, nausea and vomiting, loss of appetite, stomach pain, dark urine (pee), pale stools, and jaundice (yellowing of the skin and eyes).

-- Some people, especially young children, may not have any symptoms.
+- Some people, especially young children, may not have any signs.

 - For every 1,000 people infected, 1 to 3 will die.

 The risk of dying from hepatitis A infection is higher in people 50 years of age and older.